RazoomGD/geode-object-groups/Configuring Object Groups.md

 ![1730065718219](assets/ConfiguringObjectGroups/1730065718219.png)

 > [!IMPORTANT]
-> By default, objects from the current tab that have not been added to any group are placed to the end of this tab (after all groups).
-Using `ungroup` or `hide_group` you can make them appear among the groups or not appear at all.
+> By default, objects from the current tab that haven't been added to any group are placed to the end of this tab (after all groups).
+Using `ungroup` or `hide_group` you can make them appear among groups or not appear at all.

 `hide_group` and `ungroup` syntax example:
 ```js